input-leap/wiki-prs/wiki/Troubleshooting.md

 ### Windows Processes
 - Press `Ctrl + Shift + Esc` to open the _Task Manager_
 - Click on the _Details_ tab and click on the _Name_ header to sort by name
-- Look for the `barrier.exe` process if the GUI is running
+- Look for the `input-leap.exe` process if the GUI is running
-- Look for the `barrierd.exe` process
+- Look for the `input-leapd.exe` process
-- Look for the `barrierc.exe` process on a client
+- Look for the `input-leapc.exe` process on a client
-- Look for the `barriers.exe` process on a server
+- Look for the `input-leaps.exe` process on a server

 ### Linux/Unix/MacOS
-- Use [ps](https://en.wikipedia.org/wiki/Ps_(Unix)) and [grep](https://en.wikipedia.org/wiki/Grep) commands to find barrier processes:
+- Use [ps](https://en.wikipedia.org/wiki/Ps_(Unix)) and [grep](https://en.wikipedia.org/wiki/Grep) commands to find input-leap processes:
 ```shell
 ps -ax -o user,pid,command | grep -i [b]arrier
 ```
-- Look for the `barrier` process if the GUI is running
+- Look for the `input-leap` process if the GUI is running
-- Look for the `barrierc` process on a client
+- Look for the `input-leapc` process on a client
-- Look for the `barriers` process on a server
+- Look for the `input-leaps` process on a server

 __Note:__ Including the brackets [] in the `grep` syntax prevents it from matching instances of `grep` in the process list.